With a peak of 966 metres (3,169 feet), Ben More is the highest mountain on the Isle of Mull and is a must-do for all visitors to the island.

 Not only is Ben More the highest peak on the island but it’s one of the highest in the entire Inner Hebrides with only the peaks on the Isle of Skye beating it for height.

-But although the mountain can’t take credit for being the tallest, I have to say it wins the award for having the most impressive panorama, with the view from the top encompassing the Sound of Mull, the islands of Staffa and Ulva, the Isle of Skye, and the Highlands over on the mainland.
+But although the mountain can’t take credit for being the tallest I personally think it wins the award for having the best hiking experiences, with the view from the top encompassing the Sound of Mull, the islands of Staffa and Ulva, the Isle of Skye, and the Highlands over on the mainland.

 As the only Munro on Mull, Ben More offers a perfect opportunity to get your boots on if you’re into Munro bagging.
 The trails leading into the mountain are few and far between but once you get towards the summit you’ll be rewarded with the best viewpoint on the entire island.